ANT-SD/angular-architecture-docs/General Architecture Angular and @ngrx.md

 **State management** comes from the reactive design of **React**, `Facebook` frontend framework and in particular from **Redux**. **Redux** is a module for manage state of an app, but what is state and **state management**??

-A **State** is the status of all the sync data of a software in a precise moment in time.
+A **State** is the status of all the sync data of a software in a precise moment of time.
 When this is usually managed in the **backend** by the database provider in the **client side** it is managed through a **State machine** called **Store**.
 The **store** is the **centralized storage** of all existing entities data represented by a **state**.
 To modify the app data an action is dispatched and processed in the **store** by a pure function called **reducer**.
 A pure function is one that doesn’t have side effects, in other words this means that if you pass always the same input, it will return the same output.
 This also means that the reducer doesn’t modify the current state, instead it creates a new one.

 Above we lightly introduce the key features of **State management**.
 Let’s do a more formal presentation: